shaerul/ELK-Stack-Project/README.md

 The step by step tasks to achevie the Project Goal was done in following few steps

-1. Prepareing Available, Reliable and Secure Cloud IT Infrastructure
+1. provisioning ELK Stack container in **Azure** Public Cloud Leveraging the prepared Available, Reliable and Secure Cloud IT Infrastructure (done in previous class works)
+2. Provisioning ELK Stack with Ansible (IaC - Infrastructure as Code)
+3. Provisioning Filebeat and Metricbeat for DVWA VMs a precursor to SIEM for SoC operations

 -- _Creating 4 Linux (Ubuntu20x) in Microsoft Azure_